hrokr/pyknowledge/README.md

 ## What's this all about?

-I'm interested in learning Python not because I think its a perfect language but because there are a lot of resources for it and Python seems to changing slowly enough to get a grip on it as opposed to JavaScript.
-As a first language, I think actually learning a language -- any language -- to fluency is key.
-From there I can map the concepts to other languages.
+I'm interested in learning Python because it seems to changing slowly enough to get a grip on it -- as opposed to JavaScript where things seem to change from week to week.
+Since I'm basically a beginner, I'm more interested in gaining real fluency with a language rather than any particular language.
+The fluency is key as from there I can map the concepts to other languages.

 More specifically, I'm interested in the following areas:

-    Machiene Learning / Deep Learning / Artificial Inteligence Modeling Data
+    Machine Learning / Deep Learning / Artificial Intelligence Modeling Data
     Functional Programming
     Test Driven Design